Official websites use .mil

 Secure .mil websites use HTTPS

 DDG 1000 is the first U.S. Navy surface combatant to employ an innovative and highly survivable Integrated Power System (IPS).
 Key design features that make the DDG 1000 IPS architecture unique include the ability to provide power to propulsion, ship's service, and combat system loads from the same gas turbine prime movers.
 DDG 1000's power allocation flexibility allows for potentially significant energy savings and is well-suited to enable future high energy weapons and sensors.
 The wave-piercing tumblehome hull design has facilitated a wide array of advancements.
-The composite superstructure significantly reduces radar cross section and other signatures, making the ship harder to detect by enemies at sea.
-The design also allows for optimal manning with a standard crew size of 178 sailors thereby decreasing lifecycle operations and support costs.
+The design also allows for optimal manning with a standard crew size of 197 sailors thereby decreasing lifecycle operations and support costs.

-DDG 1000 will employ active and passive sensors and a Multi-Function Radar (MFR) capable of conducting area air surveillance, including over-land search and track, throughout the extremely difficult and cluttered sea-land interface.
+DDG 1000 employs active and passive sensors and a Multi-Function Radar (MFR) capable of conducting area air surveillance, including over-land search and track, throughout the extremely difficult and cluttered sea-land interface.

 Construction on USS Zumwalt (DDG 1000) commenced in February 2009; the ship was commissioned on October 15, 2016.
-The Navy accepted final delivery of DDG 1000 on April 24, 2020, completing the dual delivery process and marking transition to the next phase of developmental and integrated at-sea testing.
+The Navy accepted final delivery of DDG 1000 on April 24, 2020, completing the dual-delivery process and marking transition to the next phase of developmental and integrated at-sea testing.
 USS Zumwalt joined the U.S. Pacific Fleet battle force and is assigned to Surface Development Squadron One.
-DDG 1000 conducted the MK 46 Structural Test Fire (STF) in May 2020 marking first-in-class large caliber firing of ammunition from a ZUMWALT Class shipboard weapons system and the first live fire test of the MK 57 Vertical Launching System with a Standard Missile (SM-2) in October 2020.
-DDG 1000 will continue first-of-class developmental and integrated at-sea testing in support of attaining Initial Operational Capability (IOC) planned for December 2021.
+Following delivery, USS Zumwalt conducted at-sea testing and participated in fleet exercises to maintain crew proficiency and provide the fleet an early opportunity to engage in operational scenarios.
+DDG 1000 conducted her initial employment August 2022 through November 2022.
+DDG 1000 will continue first-of-class developmental and integrated at-sea testing, as well as participate in fleet employment opportunities prior to commencing Conventional Prompt Strike (CPS) installation in October 2023.

 General Characteristics, Zumwalt class